-At present, big data is most likely to be used in the areas of marketing, sales, IT, and finance; however, as the reliability of big data improves, businesses see further, long-term opportunities for big data in the areas of risk management and logistics.
+At present, big data is most often used in the areas of marketing, sales, IT, and finance; however, as the reliability of big data improves, businesses see further, long-term opportunities for big data in the areas of risk management and logistics.
 Nonetheless, some caution is required as big data is not without its challenges.
 These challenges range from maintaining the quality of data to complying with domestic and international laws governing the use of data.
 Businesses that rely on poor quality data risk wasting time, losing sales, and lowering their margins due to inefficiency.

 One other industry benefiting from the growth of big data is that of cloud computing.
 The amount of processing power and/or storage required to make use of big data is such that many businesses have taken to hosting and processing their big data sets in the cloud.
 In one survey, 69 percent of respondents said that their organization used cloud technology for data storage and backup, while 56 percent said their organization was using cloud computing for data analytics.